 The terms “slow cooker” and “Crockpot” are often used interchangeably.
 But are they really the same thing?

-Over the years, we've dived deep into slow cookers, testing them, researching them, determining which ones are the best on the market (spoiler: It’s this one from KitchenAid), and developing hundreds of slow-cooker recipes.
+Over the years, we've dived deep into slow cookers, testing them, researching them, determining which ones are the best on the market, and developing hundreds of slow-cooker recipes.

 So are slow cookers and Crockpots the same thing?
 The answer is simpler than you might think.